 If you have a raised pool area, you should consider installing ground lights to illuminate those stairs.
 With this approach, you won't just nail the aesthetics.
 You'll ensure the safety of your visitors, too.

 How many times have we all tripped over a step we didn't see, after all?
 Probably more times than we can all count.

-You may be lucky and have other water features surrounding your pool.
-For example, if you have a natural pool, you might have a stream running close to the pool.
-These natural water features can become a highlight of your garden at night.
+You may be lucky and have other water features surrounding your pool, like a natural pond, fountain, or stream.
+These water features can become a highlight of the gardens surrounding your pool at night.

 Your swimming pool is an important fixture of your home, especially during those hot summer months.
 Light up your swimming pool to give it the attention it deserves.
 Good lighting will make the pool aesthetically pleasing and ensure your visitors' safety.

-This article shared six pool lighting ideas.
-Shine those lights from above to highlight your pool.
-Light up your pool deck, the path leading to the structure, the nearby stairs, or even illuminate the trees surrounding your pool from below.
+This article shared six outdoor pool lighting ideas.
+Shining the lights from above to highlight your pool, lighting up your pool deck, illuminating the path leading to the structure and the nearby stairs.

-Choose one or two from these tips I shared, and you won't be the only one smiling once the lights are installed.
+Choose one or two ideas from these pool lighting options, and you won't be the only one smiling once the lights are installed.
 Even your visitors will be impressed.
 The downside (or upside?): expect more self-invitations from friends and family.